Skip to content

 event_counter.stop();

 Values are returned in the order events were added.
-This avoids per-read allocations but requires you to track the index-to-event mapping.
+The vector size must match the number of live events exactly; otherwise live_result() throws.
+This approach avoids per-read allocations but requires you to track the index-to-event mapping.